(386) 437-3258 Ext 105

 Stephanie's mother always instilled in her that she should give back to her community.
 Hopefully by volunteering with the shelter and also with the African American Cultural Society she is doing that.

-Stephanie has seen Flagler County Family Assistance Center, aka The Shelter Tree spread its branches to not only be a cold weather shelter but to assist the homeless and nearly homeless, here in Flagler County, year-round in many ways.
+Stephanie has seen the Flagler County Family Assistance Center, aka The Sheltering Tree spread its branches to not only be a cold weather shelter but to assist the homeless and nearly homeless, here in Flagler County, year-round in many ways.

 Cameron has lived in Palm Coast since completing his graduate degree in 2014.
 He has a BS and MS in Civil Engineering from the University of Illinois Urbana-Champaign and has been working in real estate since 2016.